-And while you probably don’t care how it’s calculated, the important conclusion to draw is that links coming from a PR3 site with 5 outbound links would be more valuable than links coming from a PR5 site with 1000 outbound links.
+While you probably don’t care how it’s calculated, the important conclusion to draw is that links coming from a PR3 site with 5 outbound links would be more valuable than links coming from a PR5 site with 1,000 outbound links.

 How often is PageRank updated?

-In 2008 there were 5 PageRank updates, 5 in 2009, 1 in 2010, and 3 so far in 2011.
+In 2008, there were 5 PageRank updates.
+There were 5 in 2009, 1 in 2010, and so far 3 in 2011.
 Although historically it’s updated a few times a year in the toolbar, it’s actually constantly being updated on Google’s end.

-The reason Google doesn’t want to constantly show you your new Google PR score on a daily basis is because they don’t want you to obsess about it instead of focusing on creating a site that doesn’t just provide value to people, but also solves problems.
+The reason Google doesn’t want to show you your new Google PR score on a daily basis is because they don’t want you to obsess about it.
+They want you to be focusing on creating a site that doesn’t just provide value to people, but also solves problems.

-So whether you have a new site or an old site, it’s good for you to realize that your PageRank score is being update and you shouldn’t focus on what the toolbar is reporting.
-Instead you should focus on your marketing efforts to grow your business.
+So, whether you have a new site or an old site, it’s good for you to realize that your PageRank score is being updated and that you shouldn’t focus on what the toolbar is reporting.
+Instead, you should focus on your marketing efforts to grow your business.

 Is PageRank important?

-PageRank does not correlate that strongly to search engine results placement, just because you have a high PageRank it doesn’t automatically guarantee you a high placement on Google.
-And if you also rank really well, it also doesn’t guarantee you a high PageRank.
+PageRank does not correlate that strongly with the search engine results placement.
+Just because you have a high PageRank doesn’t automatically guarantee you a high placement on Google.
+Conversely, if you rank really well on Google, it doesn’t guarantee you a high PageRank.

-In SEOmoz’s study, they analyzed the search results for 4,000 keyword phrases and compared the sites that appeared in these SERPs with their individual PageRank scores.
-If the two variables were perfectly correlated, in which the highest PageRank pages were first, the correlation would be 1.00.
+SEOmoz conducted a study in which it analyzed the search results for 4,000 keyword phrases and compared the sites that appeared in these SERPs with their individual PageRank scores.
+If the two variables were perfectly correlated, with the highest PageRank pages being first on SERPs, the correlation would be 1.00.
 But as you can see from the graph, the correlation between rankings and PR in Google’s SERPs was barely .20.

-So while it’s true that PageRank played a huge role in Google’s ranking algorithm in the past, its role today clearly isn’t as important in terms of rankings, due in large part to the fact that plenty of other ranking factors have been introduced since the launch of PageRank.
-As more ranking factors are introduced, their relative weight must get smaller, as each represents a smaller percentage of a site’s total score.
+While it’s true that PageRank played a huge role in Google’s ranking algorithm in the past, its role today clearly isn’t as important due, in large part, to the fact that plenty of other ranking factors have been introduced since the launch of PageRank.
+As more ranking factors are introduced, their relative weight must get smaller as each represents a smaller percentage of a site’s total score.

 For example, when PageRank was first launched, it was one of maybe a few dozen factors that were considered by Google’s ranking algorithm.
 Today, however, the algorithm considers more than 200 different variables, decreasing the importance of each single ranking factor significantly.